bbfrederick/rapidtide/docs/usage.rst

         #.
 Perform a crosscorrelation of each voxel with the probe regressor using the "regressor" weighting.

         #.
-Estimate the location and strength of the correlation peak using the correlation similarity metric.
+Estimate the location and strength of the correlation peak using the correlation similarity metric within a range of +/-10 seconds around around the modal delay value.

         #.
 Generate a new estimate of the global noise signal by: